0xffffe001/picguard/README.md

 `safe_search` and `face_detection` are the flags reflecting what should be validated for given model
 `method_name` value is the name of the `image`'s attribute method that returns image file path

+*NOTE: Sometimes to return file path it's necessary to chain methods such as `avatar.tempfile.path`.
+In such case you need to pass an array of symbols to the `method_name` attribute (e.g. `[:tempfile, :path])`.
+For popular file-uploading gems, Picguard gives you a `tool` attribute that is used interchangeably with the `method_name`.
+More examples below.*

 ## Sample validations for popular file-uploading gems

 ### [CarrierWave](https://github.com/carrierwaveuploader/carrierwave)